ARON97/Blog/README.md

 run rails db:migrate
 Create the model file to test connections, app/models/article_category.rb setup the many to many relationship in article.rb and category.rb

+To combine article with category in console
+Grab article and category, article = Article.last and category = Category.first
+then category.articles << article
+<< shuffle operator
+category.article, display an article associated with this category article.categories, display's the category of the article category.articles << Articles.find(22) To associate an article with another article

+To display the category associated with that article edit the views/article/show.html.erb and create a partial in views/categories/_category.html.erb